hananather/hananather.github.io/_posts/2020-09-14-Car-Collisions-in-Ottawa.md

 ```
 ![Alt Text]({{site.baseurl}}/images/Ottawa_Collision_Data/map.gif)

 After doing a little googling, I realized that these are not latitude and longitude coordinates, so we cannot see anything on the map.
 The coordinates seem to be a bit of a mystery to me.
 It would be useful to find a tool or formula (?), which would allow us to convert them into latitude and longitude.
-I must admit my knowledge when it comes to geocoding is pretty limited; however, this could be an exciting way to learn more.
+I must admit my knowledge when it comes to Geocoding is pretty limited.

 ---